By Tim Lambert

 Bishop Lucey Park or City Park opened in 1985.
 Furthermore the Butter Museum in Cork opened in 1985.
 Cork's Neptune Stadium was also built in 1985.

 The National Sculpture Factory opened in 1989.
 Also in 1989 Merchants Quay Shopping Centre opened.
-The Lee Tunnel opened in 1999.
+Jack Lynch Tunnel opened in 1999.

-Cork was chosen to be European City of Culture in 2005.
-Today the population of Cork is 136,000.
+In the 21st century Cork is still flourishing.
+Cork was the European City of Culture in 2005.
+In 2016 the population of Cork was 124,000.

 A timeline of Cork